fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 that then leads to a simple next step.

 ## Does “if It Isn’t Broken, Don’t Fix It” Apply To Software?

+Yes, very much so.
+Though as with many sayings, there are nuances that get lost in translation.

+There is a lot of development that happens mostly due to the emotions of whoever is involved.
+The term legacy code can often mean any code that the reader didn't write in their own style.
+So I usually ask them, is the code bad because it is different or will it actually cause any bugs?
+Viewed from such a perspective our idea of what good code and bad code looks like should change.
+We love to put those labels on most things in life but if we are really honest, most of the time we are just expressing what we would prefer.

+However, we can of course flip this argument around and use this saying to justify never fixing anything in our code.
+This seems to many to be the default state of their stakeholders.
+If the code is working, why do you need to refactor?
+Well dear sir or madam.
+Because working on this projects is just slightly better than listening to someone grind a fork against a chalkboard.
+When I push something to production, I feel the need to say a small prayer to my diety of choice.
+Lastly, all those late nights I have had to wake up to fix production issues are starting to wear me down so perhaps we can discuss what you mean when you say that the system isn't broken.

 ## Do Coding Best Practices Vary Between Companies?
 ## How To Prevent Bugs In Software Development?
 ## Do Developers Test In Iterations?